mobsenpai/sugoi/.github/README.md

 }
 ```

 > As I am on nixos my .Xresources files are auto-generated and thus I am not able to include it in the repository.
-You can use your own xresources.
-I am using base16 colorschemes of gruvbox for this setup.
+You can use your own xresources as well.
+In this setup however, I am using base16 colorschemes of gruvbox for this setup.
 You can just add these lines to your ~/.Xresources file.
 The colors are as follows:

 ```
 ! special